etkecc/honoroit/README.md

 * **HONOROIT_TEXT_PREFIX_OPEN** - prefix of a new thread topic
 * **HONOROIT_TEXT_PREFIX_DONE** - prefix of a closed thread topic
 * **HONOROIT_TEXT_GREETINGS** - a message sent to customer on first contact
+* **HONOROIT_TEXT_NOENCRYPTION** - a message sent to customer when encryption disabled and customer tries to use encrypted chat
 * **HONOROIT_TEXT_JOIN** - a message sent to backoffice/threads room when a customer joins a room
 * **HONOROIT_TEXT_INVITE** - a message sent to backoffice/threads room when a customer invites another user
 * **HONOROIT_TEXT_LEAVE** - a message sent to backoffice/threads room when a customer leaves a room